arrowhead-f/x509-profile/proposal.md

 How to set it is outlined in the section specific to each particular certificate profile.

 The `ExtKeyUsageSyntax` extension has the same purpose, but is open-ended in the sense that it allows for any OID to be used as an indication of what a certain certificate _may_ be used for.
-RFC 5280 lists six such identifiers, out of which two has particular bearing on this document, namely the `serverAuth` (OID `1.3.6.1.5.5.7.3.1`) and `clientAuth` (OID `1.3.6.1.5.5.7.3.2`) identifiers, which indicate that the certificate holder should be allowed to act as a World Wide Web TLS server and client, respectively.
+RFC 5280 lists six such purpose identifiers, out of which two has particular bearing on this document, namely the `serverAuth` (OID `1.3.6.1.5.5.7.3.1`) and `clientAuth` (OID `1.3.6.1.5.5.7.3.2`) identifiers, which indicate that the certificate holder must be able to respond to TLS server and client authorization requests, respectively.
 The extension _must_ be used in all end entity certificates, as well in the certificates of the CAs that handle CSRs directly via network application interfaces.
 The `serverAuth` and `clientAuth` identifiers _must_ be included.
 The extension _should not_ be marked as _critical_.
-Other identifiers _may_ be used.
+Other purpose identifiers _may_ be used.

 #### 2.1.9.2 Policy Extensions